slatedocs/slate/source/includes/_acts-api-reference.md

 }
 ```

-Intelex ACTS API utilizes tokens for authentication, and it uses the Auth0 for the authentication process.
+Intelex's ACTS API uses Auth0 tokens for authentication.
+Only ACTS Admin users can access the API.

-In which the client would be passing the client id and client secret to the auth0 validation endpoint along with those two things they would pass the audience and grant type as well.
-Which results in the access token of type bearer which has a time limit further this access token is used as authentication code to access all other ACTS – API’s.
+During Auth0 authentication, the client passes 'client id' and 'client secret' to the auth0 validation endpoint, along with the audience and grant type, as shown above.
+The API returns a bearer-type access token with a time limit.
+Only ACTS admin users will be authenticated.
+Once authenticated, users have access to all ACTS API endpoints.

-The unique generated key can then be used to access the Intelex ACTS APIs - REST API and used to authenticate and prove that the user is who they claim to be.

-All API requests must be made over HTTPS and API requests without authentication will fail.
-Security on data is managed by the platform security configuration.
+All API requests must be made over HTTPS, and API requests without authentication will fail.
+Security on data is managed by the ACTS platform, and API requests will provide the same admin access available to logged in ACTS admin users.

-API requests will maintain the same security settings you have configured in the platform for each user.
-Here we are having a authentication POST API which is used for generating the access token [bearer token] to which we can pass it on the required input parameters.
+The user authentication endpoint uses a POST (with input parameters described above) to generate the access token [bearer token].

 >Authentication API Endpoint - https: // dev-intelex.us.auth0.com/oauth/token

 ## Data Format

-The Intelex API - ACTS API only supports [JSON](http://www.json.org/) as the data format for requests and responses.
+The ACTS API only supports [JSON](http://www.json.org/) for requests and responses.

 ## Response Codes

-The Intelex ACTS API's - REST API will respond with the following HTTP status codes:
+The ACTS API will respond with the following HTTP status codes:

 Response Code | Meaning
 ---------- | -------